What is Dolly Parton's Imagination Library?

 Dolly Parton’s Imagination Library is more than a book delivery program.
 The program also hopes to motivate entire communities involved in reading to children.
 In Juneau, children enrolled in the program are invited to monthly Family Nights facilitated by the Association for the Education of Young Children Southeast Alaska (AEYC-SEA) and the Juneau Public Libraries.

 Research shows, and many educators agree, that a child’s capacity to learn is developed very early in life.
 Literacy skills such as letters, names and shapes, associating sounds with letters, being read to, familiarity with books, associating reading with love and fun are developed long before a child is able to read.
-One of the most powerful advocates for encouraging adults to read with children is a child that just got a new book in the mail with their name on it, and you can help make that happen.
+One of the most powerful advocates for encouraging adults to read with children is a child that just got a new book in the mail with their name on it.

 Dolly Parton's Imagination Library in Southeast Alaska:

-The Association for the Education of Young Children Southeast Alaska (AEYC-SEA) is the local coordinator of Dolly Parton’s Imagination Library in Southeast Alaska.
-Launched in Juneau in November 2006 and Wrangell in 2007 with start-up funds from Communities In Schools of Juneau and Communities In Schools of Alaska, Dolly Parton’s Imagination Library serves over 1800 children in the following communities of Southeast Alaska: Angoon, Craig, Haines, Gustavus, Kake, Klawock, Petersburg, Sitka, Skagway, Tenakee Springs, Wrangell, and Yakutat.
+AEYC-SEA is the coordinator of Dolly Parton’s Imagination Library in Southeast Alaska.
+Launched in Juneau in 2006 and Wrangell in 2007 - with start-up funds from Communities in Schools of Juneau and Communities in Schools of Alaska - Dolly Parton’s Imagination Library serves over 1800 children in the following SE Alaska communities: Angoon, Craig, Haines, Gustavus, Kake, Klawock, Petersburg, Sitka, Skagway, Tenakee Springs, Wrangell and Yakutat.

-Enrollment forms are available at public libraries and Head Start Programs in participating communities, Bartlett Regional Hospital, and the Juneau Family Health and Birth Center.
+- Enroll a Child: Enrollment forms are available at public libraries and Head Start Programs in participating communities, Bartlett Regional Hospital, and the Juneau Family Health & Birth Center.

-Best Beginnings, Bartlett Regional Hospital, Communities In School of Juneau, Friends of the Juneau Public Library, KTOO, Kake Public Library, Juneau Public Libraries, Wrangell Public Library, Partnerships for Families and Children, Tlingit and Haida Head Start, and United Way of Southeast Alaska
+- Community Partners: Best Beginnings, Bartlett Regional Hospital, Communities in Schools of Juneau, Friends of the Juneau Public Library, KTOO, Kake Public Library, Juneau Public Libraries, Wrangell Public Library, Partnerships for Families & Children, Tlingit & Haida Head Start, and United Way of Southeast Alaska